ZECAMINHAUM/ts-node/README.md

 ### TS-Node-Project

-A simple project that I create for improve knowledge with js/ts and some features.
+A simple project that I create for improve knowledge with js/ts and some features for my daily scripts.

 ---